WomenAndTech/static-site/docs/intro-to-git.md

 `Start -> Search programs and files -> type "powershell" and hit enter`

 What you should see is a blank window and a *prompt*.
+The **prompt** is where you write your commands/instructions for the computer to follow.

 Terminal: